Carreau/phd-dissertation/parts/part3.rst

     presence of [CP]=10nM, with the particular values found for the fit parameters.
 The vertical line represent the point at which the model diverges and the force goes to infinity, that is to say :math:`\delta`.
-The shaded region correspond to the distance at which the two bead would interpenetrates.
-Relaxation (orange) and retraction (blue) data are shown but not fitted.
+The shaded region corresponds to the distance at which the two bead would interpenetrates.
+Relaxation (orange) and retraction (blue) data are not fitted.

 The approach phase data can be corrected for the distance offset :math:`\delta`